Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Continuum limits on k-nearest neighbor graphs

-\begin{remark} It is important to point out the additional drift term $-\frac{1}{d}\nabla \log \rho\cdot \nabla u$ in $\Delta_p^s$, compared to $\Delta_p$.
-This term is due to the symmetrization of the $k$-nearest neighbor relation, and persists in the limit as $p\to \infty$.
-This shows that $p$-Laplacian learning for large $p$, and in particular, Lipschitz learning ($p=\infty$) are sensitive to the distribution $\rho$ of the unlabeled data \emph{provided} the graph is constructed as a symmetrized $k$-nearest neighbor graph, as is often done in practice.
+which makes an appearance in the proof of Lemma \ref{lem:skewball} below.
+Since this term persists in the limit as $p\to \infty$, this shows that $p$-Laplacian learning for large $p$, and in particular, Lipschitz learning ($p=\infty$) are sensitive to the distribution $\rho$ of the unlabeled data \emph{provided} the graph is constructed as a symmetrized $k$-nearest neighbor graph, as is often done in practice.
 This should be contrasted with the case of $\eps$-ball graphs and nonsymmetric $k$-NN graphs, where the continuum operator $\Delta_p$ \emph{forgets} the distribution $\rho$ as $p\to \infty$. \end{remark}